cfengine/documentation/manuals/design.markdown

 ## Phases of System Management

-CFEngine operates autonomously in a network, under your guidance.
-While CFEngine supports anything from 1 servers to 100,000+ servers, the essence of any CFEngine deployment is the same.

-CFEngine supports networks of any size, from a handful of nodes to hundreds of thousands of computers.
-It is built to scale.
-If your site is very large (thousands or of servers) you should spend some time discussing your requirements with the CFEngine experts.
-They will know how to tune promises and configurations to your environment as scale requires you to have more infrastructure, and a potentially more complicated configuration.

 There are four commonly cited phases in managing systems with CFEngine: Build, Deploy, Manage, and Audit.